 Microscopist Hugo Manuel Itza Cach is getting a demonstration of the Virtual Vector Laboratory specimen photo platform from two of our principal partners Rodrigo Gurgel (Brazil) and Janine Ramsey (Mexico).

-As part of our team's mission to engage a broad international population at risk of Chagas disease as well as those interested in collaborating with the Virtual Vector Laboratory, we are developing multiple modes of contact and communication including bilingual documentary video.
+As part of our team's mission to engage a broad international population at risk of Chagas disease as well as those interested in collaborating with the Virtual Vector Laboratory, I produced bilingual documentary video.

 To get video footage and a better understanding of how people become infected, I shadowed bug hunters in Cuernavaca Mexico to film them conducting home inspections.
 They use their findings to map the prevalence of the Triatomine bug (vector of Chagas disease).
 The bugs transmit the parasite that causes Chagas disease while taking a blood meal from their sleeping victim.